lazysasha/barista-service/assignment.md

 >   "beverage": "espresso"
 > }
 > ```

+You should now see an exception in the console log, complaining that the database operation is a blocking operation and is not allowed on an asynchronous thread.

 - Add a `Blocking` annotation to prevent this (or you can make the entire database transaction reactive, but we don't recommend that right now)